 It’s also worth considering the ingredients in your protein powder.

-While some brands focus just on protein, many offer extra nutrients, so that the protein powder can be used as a meal replacement.
+While some brands focus just on protein, many offer extra nutrients, or even caffeine, so that the protein powder can be used as a meal replacement.
 Powders like this can be appealing, but watch out for additives and fillers.

 Finally, be sure to check the nutrient balance for any protein powder that you plan to use.
 Some companies focus on making their products taste as good as possible, which often means that the protein shake contains a lot of sugar and not much protein.